-Students may have some difficulty at first in coming

-up with observations that can easily illustrate the major interactions, so here are some examples that may help.
+Students may have some difficulty at first in coming up with observations that can easily illustrate the major interactions, so here are some examples that may help.
 The list is by no means exhaustive!
-Note: we do not suggest that you provide these to the students.
+Note: you don't need to share these suggestions with your students.
 They are for you to use judiciously.
 With any luck, your students will observe all of these and more!